 If you believe your employer has not paid you overtime when you deserved it, you should seek legal counsel from a trusted employment law attorney.
 California is an employee-friendly state and, under both its state and federal laws, overtime pay is a guaranteed right when you have legitimately earned it.

-At Kingsley & Kingsley Lawyers, we concentrate our entire practice on employment law.
+At Kingsley and Kingsley Employment Lawyers, we concentrate our entire practice on employment law.
 Since 1997, we have successfully represented workers who have suffered workplace violations, such as unpaid overtime.
 Our firm brings exceptional experience, litigation skills, and dedication to the clients who entrust us with their cases.
 We are ready to evaluate your situation to determine how best to represent you in an overtime pay dispute.

 Overtime Pay Laws